Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

 # Challenge 01: Continuous Integration and Continuous Deployment using GitHub

 ## Introduction
-This challenge is designed to evaluate your skills in creating a robust CI/CD pipeline leveraging GitHub Actions.
+This challenge is designed to evaluate the attendee/user skills in creating a robust CI/CD pipeline leveraging GitHub Actions.
 It aims to assess your capability to not only establish a seamless pipeline but also to guarantee the successful deployment of the application.
+Through this challenge, attendee/user will set up a GitHub repository, implement a CI/CD workflow using GitHub Actions, deploy a .NET application to Azure, and make rolling updates to the application.

-Through this challenge, you will set up a GitHub repository, implement a CI/CD workflow using GitHub Actions, deploy a .NET application to Azure, and make rolling updates to the application.
+Here's the solution guide which includes detailed step-by-step instructions required to complete the challenge.

 ## Accessing GitHub